Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Distance-to-empty

-Similar to time-to-empty with the addition of external factors for vehicle applications where distance is more meaningful than time.
+Battery distance-to-empty is similar to time-to-empty with the addition of external factors for vehicle applications where distance is more meaningful than time.

 State of Health